sagecodes/intro-to-python/README.md

 ## About me:
 Hello I'm [Sage Elliott](http://sageelliott.com/).
 I'm a Technology Evangelist here at Galvanize!
 Previously I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
 I love technology!
-I'm currently learning more about building AI and VR projects.

 - Website: [sageelliott.com](http://sageelliott.com/)
 - Twitter: [@sagecodes](https://twitter.com/@sagecodes)